 \subsection{Torsors}

-Consider a smooth algebraic group $G$ over $k$, i.e. a smooth group scheme of finite type over $k$.
+Consider an algebraic group $G$ over $k$, i.e. a group scheme of finite type over $k$.
 We refer the reader to \cite[Chapter 5]{Poonen2017} for a good summary and list of references for algebraic groups.
 For example, recall that results of Chow and Conrad (see e.g. \cite[Theorem 5.2.20]{Poonen2017}) show that $G$ is automatically a quasi-projective $k$-scheme.
 Let $X$ be a quasiprojective $G$-variety over $k$.
 In this section, $K$ always denotes a finitely generated $k$-field.

 \begin{definition}[$G$-Torsors] A \textbf{right} (respectively, left) \textbf{$G$-torsor over $X$} is a flat morphism $Y \ra X$ of $k$-schemes such that $G$ acts on $Y$ on the right (respectively, left) by $\sigma:G \times Y \ra Y$ and such that the map